Skip to main content

 Immunotherapy works to boost the body’s immune system to help fight off or destroy cancer cells.

-Bispecific antibodies.
-A bispecific antibody consists of two antibodies that each attach to a different target, so that two cells can be brought close together.
-One antibody is usually designed to attach to a target on the leukemia cell, while the other is designed to attach to a target on an immune cell (for example, T cells).
-When the bispecific antibody brings the cancer cell and immune cell together, your immune system is alerted and starts to fight the cancer cell.
+Bispecific antibodies: A bispecific antibody consists of two antibodies that each attach to a different target.
+Once inside the body, this type of drug can act as a link to bring two types of cells close together.
+One antibody is usually designed to attach to a target on the leukemia cell, while the other is designed to attach to a target on immune cells (for example, T cells).
+When the bispecific antibody brings the leukemia cell and immune cell together, the immune system is alerted and starts to fight the leukemia cell.
 Several bispecific antibodies are now being studied for use against AML.

-Antibody-drug conjugates (ADC).
-An ADC is a drug that consist of two parts: an antibody designed to attach to a surface protein on cancer cells and a toxin meant to kill the cancer cells.
-When ADCs are injected into the body, they act like a homing device, bringing the drug directly to the cancer cells, which kills them.
+Antibody-drug conjugates (ADC): An ADC is a drug with two parts: an antibody designed to attach to a surface protein on cancer cells and a toxin meant to kill the cancer cells.
+When ADCs are injected into the body, they act like a homing device, bringing the toxin directly to the cancer cells, which kills them.
 ADCs are already used to treat some types of cancer, and some ADCs are now being studied for use against AML.

-Immune checkpoint inhibitors.
-An important part of the immune system is its ability to keep itself from attacking other normal cells in the body.
-To do this, it uses “checkpoint” proteins on immune cells that need to be turned on (or off) to start an immune response.
+Immune checkpoint inhibitors: An important part of the immune system is its ability to keep itself from attacking other normal cells in the body.
+To do this, it uses 'checkpoint' proteins on immune cells that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.
-Drugs called immune checkpoint inhibitors (ICIs) target these checkpoints and are already used in many other cancers.
-They continue to be studied for use in AML, especially if combined with chemo or targeted therapy drugs.
+Drugs called immune checkpoint inhibitors (ICIs) target these checkpoint proteins.
+They are already used in many other cancers, and they are now being studied for use in AML, especially combined with chemo or targeted therapy drugs.

-This therapy has been shown to work in other types of blood cancers.
-However, it’s not yet clear if it will work against AML.
-Researchers are continuing to study how this therapy can be used to treat AML.
+This therapy has been shown to work in other types of blood cancers, although it’s not yet clear if it will work against AML.
+Researchers are continuing to study how this therapy might be used to treat AML.

 The American Cancer Society medical and editorial content team